 By the time smokers call a hypnotherapist to enquire about hypnotherapy help to stop smoking they have usually tried various methods to quit before: willpower, nicotine gum, patches and lozenges.
 Some may have tried Zyban, or the more recent Champix tablets but without lasting success.

 Short-term change doesn't count!

 Whether the smoker stopped smoking for a while or not, whilst using these methods, the quitting attempt can only be said to have "succeeded" if they became a happy non-smoker and stayed that way.
 Short-term effects are no use, yet the medications were originally passed as "effective" based upon their short-term effects alone.

-Complete freedom from tobacco: that is the aim of hypnotherapy, and somewhere between 60% and 70% of clients will have achieved that goal by the end of the first session.
+Complete freedom from tobacco: that is the aim of hypnotherapy, and more than 75% f clients will have achieved that goal by the end of the first session.

 Needing a Second Session

-You don't need to be much of a mathematician, therefore, to figure out that 30% to 40% of clients will either need further help straight away or later on down the line.
+You don't need to be much of a mathematician, therefore, to figure out that 25% of clients will either need further help straight away or later on down the line.
 This is both normal and unavoidable.
 You see, those clients have not "failed", and neither did hypnotherapy.
 Success with hypnotherapy is always easy, but it isn't always immediate.

 It is not the hypnotherapist that shuts down the habit and the cravings, it is the client's Subconscious mind.
 The Subconscious controls all habitual behaviour, and can change it easily, even though the conscious mind cannot.
 The hypnotherapist's task is to present the case for change to the Subconscious during the trance part of the session.
 If the Subconscious mind has no objection to the change - if there is no conflict over it - then the change will go through immediately.
 But if there is a conflict over it, the Subconscious may hesitate to change it at first - or perhaps change it to begin with, then wobble later on down the line (relapse).

 Normal delays or hitches